 Alkalinity was first tested in 2012, so the historical data is limited.
-Since testing began, alkalinity slowly increased.
+Since testing began, the alkalinity fluctuated mildly but did not show any significant trend.
 Additional carbonates are beneficial to the lake because they are natural buffers.
-Also, the increase of carbonates contributed to the increases in total dissolved solids and conductivity.
+Also, the changes in alkalinity contributed to the increases in total dissolved solids and conductivity.